 Career options and other roles

 The market access and commercial departments typically have strategic positions that require something of a business-savvy approach with a good deal of nonmedical knowledge (for example, health economics).
 These positions can contribute to a physician’s career development if they show a particular interest or talent that can be applied to the job.
 However, on-the-job training is usually required for these positions.
 These opportunities can also be considered opportunities for entry-level candidates who have previously obtained a secondary qualification in health economics or business administration.
+What do pharmaceutical doctors do?
 Physicians who can combine their strategic mindset with their knowledge of the complexity of healthcare delivery can also assume roles akin to those of marketing managers, supporting promotions and helping to ensure that clinical data is translated accurately into promotional claims.

 A pharmaceutical physician might also choose to pursue a career path as an independent consultant to the pharmaceutical industry.
 The physicians who perform medical affairs, pharmacovigilance, or R&D are often experienced in the pharmaceutical industry and have many years of experience in their specific areas.
 Careers in this pathway can offer flexibility to experts in the field and could provide opportunities to companies with limited resources or expertise in specific therapeutic areas.